 Non-financial counterparties below the clearing threshold

-Non-financial counterparties that remain below the clearing threshold must ensure timely confirmation of their derivatives contracts.
+If you are a non-financial counterparty below the clearing threshold, you must ensure timely confirmation of your derivatives contracts.
 The confirmation deadline for all these derivative types is T+2.

 Non-financial counterparties above the clearing thresholds

-Following the entry into force of EMIR REFIT on 17 June 2019, non-financial counterparties must notify the FCA and ESMA when they exceed or cease to exceed the clearing thresholds that correspond to individual derivative asset classes.
-Non-financial counterparties that do not perform the calculation to determine if they are above or below the clearing thresholds will automatically become subject to the clearing obligation and are also required to submit a notification to the FCA and ESMA.
-Non-financial counterparties are only required to clear their OTC derivatives in the asset class(es) exceeding the relevant clearing threshold(s).
+If you don’t perform the calculation to determine if you are above or below the clearing thresholds, you will automatically become subject to the clearing obligation, and will also need to submit a notification to us.
+You are only required to clear your OTC derivatives in the asset class(es) exceeding the relevant clearing threshold(s).

-Non-financial counterparties above the clearing threshold must also ensure stricter timely confirmation of their derivatives contracts.
+If you’re above the clearing threshold, you must also ensure stricter timely confirmation of your derivatives contracts.
 The confirmation deadline for all these derivative types is T+1.

-Non-financial counterparties above the threshold must have processes in place to meet requirements on portfolio reconciliation, portfolio compression and dispute resolution, although the requirements they need to meet are generally stricter.
-For more information see:
+If you are an NFC above the clearing threshold you must have processes in place to meet requirements on portfolio reconciliation, portfolio compression and dispute resolution, although the requirements you need to meet are generally stricter.

 The hedging definition and the clearing threshold

-Non-financial counterparties above the clearing threshold (NFC+) then become subject to the same requirements as financial counterparties, including:
+If you’re a non-financial counterparty above the clearing threshold (NFC+), then you become subject to the same requirements as financial counterparties, including: